 Programs & Services

-Tourette & Tic Disorders Clinic
+Tourette and Tic Disorders Program

 The Tic and Tourette Syndrome Program at Phoenix Children’s Barrow Neurological Institute works with children of all ages, including adolescents who are transitioning to adult care.
 We treat Tourette syndrome, tic disorders and related conditions that may occur with or worsen symptoms.

 National Recognition and Support